 Another very interesting feature of the Security Malware Scanner is that it checks various blocklist engines, including the following:

 - Google Safe Browsing

 - McAfee Site Advisor

-These are some of the largest blacklisting entities, each having the ability to directly impact your brands online reputation.
-By synchronize with their environments we’re able to tell you, upon scan, whether any of them are negatively flagging your website with a security related issue.
-If they do, then via our website security product, we’re able to help you get off the their security blacklist.
+These are some of the largest blocklisting entities, each having the ability to directly impact your brand’s online reputation.
+By synchronizing with their environments we’re able to tell you, upon scan, whether any of them are negatively flagging your website with a security related issue.
+If they do, then via our website security product, we’re able to help you get off of the security blocklist.